-The ultimate payments experience is invisible.
-What steps can you take this year to bring you closer to this goal?
+Unified commerce is the ultimate goal for many businesses.
+What steps can you take to bring you closer this year?

 In the world of commerce, convenience rules supreme.
 And huge advances have been made to make buying as simple as possible.

 In 2017 this quest for convenience continues.
-We are entering an era where payments are becoming invisible.
-Going beyond Uber we have seen early in-roads into industries such as retail, with the likes of Amazon's cashier-free grocery store.
+We are entering the era of unified commerce.
+We have seen early in-roads with the likes of Amazon's cashier-free grocery store.